 Managing your physical and mental health may sound like a lot of work.
 Yet, there are distinct advantages to doing so, including mitigating your symptoms and minimizing your risk for future diseases.
 Think of all the things you have to look forward to after menopause.
 Ensure you help educate your family on what you’re going through during menopause, and enlist their support when you need it!

 Remember, menopause isn’t all about trying to alleviate irritating symptoms.
 It’s also a celebration of the freedom you have—from your periods and any fertility-related issues—and an exciting transition into a new stage of life.
 Menopause is not a disease, but it’s essential that you don’t ignore the symptoms you do have.
 If you, like so many other women, experience vaginal dryness, find a solution that works for you.
-Consider trying the MembrasinÒ Vitality Pearls, which were found to improve the vaginal lining, decrease night sweats, and restore the overall health of the genital tract in a clinical study.
+Consider trying the Membrasin® Vitality Pearls, which were demonstrated to support the vaginal lining, decrease night sweats, and support the overall health of the genital tract in a clinical study.